jwalton3141/jwalton3141.github.io/_posts/2017-12-22-Embed-Publication-Matplotlib-Latex.md

 Style sheets allow the user to effortlessly swap between styles without having to alter their plotting routines.
 As an example, to change to the [seaborn](https://seaborn.pydata.org/) style we would use ```plt.style.use('seaborn')```.

-# Seamless embedding in LaTex
+# Seamless embedding in LaTeX

-Whether you wish to pen a research paper, your doctoral thesis or a report for a colleague, many will wish to embed figures from matplotlib into a [LaTex](https://www.latex-project.org/about/) document.
+Whether you wish to pen a research paper, your doctoral thesis or a report for a colleague, many will wish to embed figures from matplotlib into a [LaTeX](https://www.latex-project.org/about/) document.
 To maintain the desired aspect ratio of your figures, to avoid unwanted scaling and to allow font size to be matched between figure and the body of your text, we must learn to set the dimensions of your figure manually.
 Later in this post we shall discuss the best file formats to save and preserve your new figures.
-Finally we show how to insert your figures into LaTex.
+Finally we show how to insert your figures into LaTeX.

 ## Determining figure size

-The key to seamlessly blending your matplotlib figures into your LaTex document is in determining the desired dimensions of the figure *before* creation.
+The key to seamlessly blending your matplotlib figures into your LaTeX document is in determining the desired dimensions of the figure *before* creation.
 In this way, when you insert your figure it will not need to be resized, and therefore font and aspect ratio will remain true to your specifications.
-The figure you produce with matplotlib will be the *exact* figure you see in your LaTex document.
+The figure you produce with matplotlib will be the *exact* figure you see in your LaTeX document.

-Our first step to creating appropriately sized figures is to determine the width of our document.
+Our first step to creating appropriately sized figures is to determine the textwidth of ourLaTeX document.
 To do this we can make use of the ```\showthe``` command.
 If we wished to determine the width of a 10pt report, we could do so by compiling this dummy ```.tex``` file:
 ```tex
 % your document class here
 \documentclass[10pt]{report}